-Unrealised profits arising on transactions between the Group which are included in the carrying amount of the related assets and liabilities are eliminated to the extent of the Group's interest in the joint ventures.
+Unrealised profits arising on transactions between the Group and its subsidiaries which are included in the carrying amount of the related assets and liabilities are eliminated to the extent of the Group's interest in the subsidiaries.
 Unrealised losses on such transactions are also eliminated unless cost cannot be recovered.